 Amidst all the nights out, socializing and lectures, make sure you nap.
 University can be very intense and overwhelming.
-Make sure you have time to yourself, where you can wind down.
+Make sure you have time to yourself where you can wind down.
 This isn’t an excuse to sleep all day, but you need to be aware of the positive effect a 20-minute nap can have.
 You’ll be refreshed, your mood will be lifted, and your mind will be less foggy.

 On the opposite end of the spectrum, don’t become nocturnal.
-Without a parent around nagging, it can be easy to fall into an unnatural sleeping pattern.
-You’ll need to learn the right balance and identify when you need to get up and go, versus when you need some time to re-charge.
+Without a parent around a nagging, it can be easy to fall into an unnatural sleeping pattern.
+You’ll need to learn the right balance and identify when you need to get up and go versus when you need some time to re-charge.

 Some lectures may be boring, slow and seem like they’re not really giving anything of value.
 It can be easy to slip into the habit of checking your phone and passively watching the lecture.
 Don’t.
 Although your modules and deadlines are far in the distance from where you currently are, they will come around quicker than you think.
-A lot of information goes into reports and to hit those deadlines you don’t want to be chasing up past work.
+A lot of information goes into reports, and to hit those deadlines you don’t want to be chasing up past work.
 The easiest thing to do is be your own best friend and take notes.
 No matter how vague, short, neat/ scruffy or in whatever format, as long as you have those notes, you have a place to start.
 Something to jog your memory or trigger an idea is so much more helpful than scrolling through lecture slides, trying to find the right topic.

 Make use of University Resources